 WordPress is the most popular software available for building blogs and websites.
 Any host that you select either Bluehost or the SiteGround, do consider if they offer secure, hassle-free, and affordable options to create website hosting with WordPress.

 It should also be easy to begin with and install WordPress.

-Instead of merely a generic auto-installer for the WordPress installation, both hosts provide you with the user-friendly tool at the first visit for installation wizard.
+Instead of merely a generic auto-installer for the WordPress installation, both hosts provide you with the user-friendly tool at the first visit to the installation wizard.
 Therefore, the process becomes even friendlier.

 Setup process: SiteGround

-After finalising the domain select the Start New Website to create a new website:
+After finalizing the domain select the Start New Website to create a new website:

 Next, choose the application of your choice.
 SiteGround will install any of the 50+ apps automatically after you complete creating a website.

 SiteGround has recently updated its own migration plugin.
 Therefore, even non-technical users can migrate to SiteGround.
 However, they also offer professional migration services for unlimited sites.